 Whether you are creating a brand new piece of content, or revising an existing landing page, our tool makes the process of optimization easy, even for SEO beginners.

-As you draft your content, our tool will keep track of the Focus Terms that you have incorporated and will provide you with an overall score.
-Even small changes to syntax, vocabulary, and phrasing can maintain the readability of the content while also optimizing for search.
+As you draft your content, our tool will keep track of the Focus Terms that you have incorporated and will provide you with a content score.
+Think of it like a content performance score: the higher it is, the more likely your content will get a higher ranking for your desired search term.
+Even small changes to syntax, vocabulary, complex sentences or phrasing can help you maintain the readability of the content while also optimizing for search.

 Also, the content optimizer’s color-coded highlighting alerts you to which terms you have sufficiently included, which need to be included more, and which are being overused.